hrntsm/Tunny/README.md

 - Set restore model number
   - The model with the number entered here is restored from the optimization results file and is the output of the component.
   - The model number matches the tree structure of the output.
-  - -1 is input, the results of all models on the Pareto front will be the main focus.
+  - -1 is input, the results of all models on the Pareto front will output.
+  - -10 is input, the results of all models will output
   - Clicking the Reflect button will cause Grasshopper to reflect the results of the model number inputted.

 ## Contact information